apkrauze/ChattingApp/README.md

 # ChattingApp

+A chat app built with React, express, and socket io.

 If you want to check it out then clone this repo, go to the client side, run npm start.
 Afterwards head to the server and run node index.js